Colmar Manor in Prince George's County, Maryland — The American Northeast (Mid-Atlantic)

 Battle of Bladensburg

-— Star-Spangled Banner National Historic Trail —
+| | Star-Spangled Banner National Historic Trail | |

-While the American militia were unable to hold back the British attack at the Anacostia River, Marines and sailors —including U. S. Chesapeake Flotillamen—set up a defense blocking the road outside present-day Fort Lincoln Cemetery.
+While the American militia were unable to hold back the British attack at the Anacostia River, Marines and sailors including U. S. Chesapeake Flotillamenset up a defense blocking the road outside present-day Fort Lincoln Cemetery.
 After hours of intense fighting, American forces were overrun and British troops marched to invade the Nation's Capital.

-Erected 2014 by National Park Service.
+Erected 2014 by National Park Service, U.S. Department of the Interior.

 Location.
 38° 56.045′ N, 76° 57.146′ W. Marker is in Colmar Manor, Maryland, in Prince George's County.
-Marker is on Bladensburg Road near 38th Avenue, on the left when traveling south.
+It is on Bladensburg Road near 38th Avenue, on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Brentwood MD 20722, United States of America.
 Touch for directions.

-By Allen C. Browne, August 2, 2014
+Photographed by Allen C. Browne, August 2, 2014

 4. Landscape